 Minister to Children

-Drew has served at Holy Communion since July 2021.
-His ministry focuses primarily on children from pre-K through fifth grade and their families.
-Prior to this appointment, he was part of the Youth Education team at Memphis Botanic Garden where he was affectionately known as “Mister Drew.”
+Drew has served at Holy Communion since July 2021, and his ministry focuses primarily on children from pre-K through fifth grade and their families.
+Prior to this appointment, he spent twelve years as Youth Education Program Coordinator and My Big Backyard Manager at Memphis Botanic Garden where he was affectionately known as “Mister Drew.”

 Although only an official resident since 2002, Drew has called Memphis home his entire life.
-After his Navy family settled in Meridian, MS, regular trips to visit grandparents and cousins helped establish a deep love for this bruised, beautiful Bluff City, and that love has only grown over the last two decades.
-Drew is a member of St. Mary’s Episcopal Cathedral where he spent twenty years as a choir section leader before taking on the role of Minister to Children at Holy Communion.
+After his family settled in Meridian, MS, regular trips to visit grandparents and cousins established a deep love for this bruised, beautiful Bluff City, and that love has only grown over the last two decades.
+Drew is a member of St. Mary’s Episcopal Cathedral where he spent twenty years as the choir’s Tenor Section Leader before taking on the role of Minister to Children at Holy Communion.
 He married his wife, Angela, in 2009, and they have two incredible children.

-A lifelong devotee of theatre and music, Drew studied Theatre Performance at the University of Southern Mississippi, and Vocal Performance and Music History at the University of Memphis.
-He is now working on his Master of Divinity at Memphis Theological Seminary.
+A lifelong devotee of theatre and music, Drew studied Theatre Performance at the University of Southern Mississippi, and Vocal Performance and Music History at the University of Memphis, where he obtained his Bachelor of Liberal Studies.
+He is now doing post-graduate work in the fields of Divinity and Christian Ministry.

 Drew’s background in the performing arts is what drives his creative and ministerial aspirations.
 “Everyone has a gift that can be used to create beauty, and theatre is the most collaborative art form there is.
-It encompasses every artistic discipline: acting, singing, and dancing, yes; but also writing, music composition, painting, set construction, costumes, lighting, and sound design, to name a few.
-Even the audience contributes their energy to a performance.”
+It encompasses every artistic discipline: acting, singing, dancing, writing, music, painting, set design & construction, costuming, lighting, and sound design (to name a few).
+Even the audience contributes their energy to a performance!”
 It is Drew’s hope that his love of the theatrical arts may serve to connect people and communities to each other and to God.

 Director of Recreation and Wellness

-Michael organizes and coordinates the church athletic, fitness and wellness programs for children and adult.
+Michael organizes and coordinates the church athletic, fitness and wellness programs for children and adults.
 He also schedules and oversees the use of the athletic facilities (gym, baseball/soccer field, exercise room).

-Michael graduated from Lambuth University - now, the University of Memphis Lambuth in Jackson, Tennessee - with a degree in Sports Management.
-He comes to Church of the Holy Communion from Hope Church where he worked as assistant director of recreation.
+After attending and playing soccer at Lambuth University for his first two years of undergraduate work, Michael graduated from the University of Memphis with a degree in Sports Management.
+With over 14 years of experience in youth sports, Michael comes to Church of the Holy Communion from Hope Church where he worked as assistant director of recreation.

 Cindy McMillion loves documenting parish life at Holy Communion through the lens of her camera.
 Her determination to recognize and honor the divine image inside every human being has been the foundation for a number of community-based photography projects, including one honoring Holy Communion’s senior parishioners (Hall of Faith, displayed on the lower level of Blaisdell).
 As parish photographer, she provides images for weekly and monthly parish communications and manages Holy Communion's Facebook page.